sensu/sensu-docs/content/sensu-go/6.0/_index.md

 ## Filtered, context-rich alerts that improve incident response

-Get meaningful alerts when and where you need them.
+Get meaningful alerts when and where you need them so you can reduce alert fatigue and speed up incident response.
-Use [event filters][8] to reduce noise and [check hooks][9] to add context and speed up incident response.
+Sensu gives you full control over your alerts with flexible [event filters][8], [check hooks][9] for context-rich notifications, reporting, [observation data handling][24], and auto-remediation.

-Sensu integrates with the tools and services your organization already uses like [PagerDuty][19], [Slack][17], and more.
+Sensu's open architecture integrates with the tools and services you already use, like [Ansible, Chef, and Puppet][23]; [PagerDuty][19]; [Slack][17]; and more.
 Check out [Bonsai, the Sensu asset index][18], or write your own [Sensu plugins][3] in any language.

 ## Convenient registration and time-saving subscriptions